amu73/EccomerceWebsiteProject/README.md

 #Backened using SpringBoot:

-Build a Rest API to support successful/unsuccessful user authentication validation, register new users,get other details such as description for product, get prices for a product or list of products
+Build a Rest API to support successful/unsuccessful user authentication validation, register new users,get other details such as description for product, get prices for a product or list of products.
-Search product API
+Search product API-
   Build a Rest API to search a product by one or many of the following parameters:
   1. Name
   2. Product code
   3. Brand
-Get Serviceability API
+Get Serviceability API-
   Build a Rest API to check if a product is serviceable/deliverable to a certain pincode and what is the expected delivery time

 #Frontend using Angular
 Landing page  have links for Registration and Login.Proper error messages has been handled in case of invalid authentication.